 The night of Peeyoo's visit, I concocted a meat loaf, something I'd never even thought of making before.
 Damn, it's easy, and tastes bloody good with sautéed potatoes in garlic and basil.
 It makes me hungry just thinking about it.

-I've even cooked a pizza (and know two different ways of making the dough), have become a complete expert at making the most flavoursome and filling white bread, and the fresh fruit has spawned a collection of fruity and milky drinks that are heaven after a heavy snorkelling session.
+I've even cooked a pizza (and I now know two different ways of making the dough), and I've become a complete expert at making the most flavoursome and filling white bread.
+Meanwhile, all this fresh fruit has spawned a collection of fruity and milky drinks that are heaven after a heavy snorkelling session.

 I can even cook ANZAC biscuits, a traditional Australian cookie.
-The English know them as flapjacks, but the Aussie story is that the ANZAC soldiers at Gallipoli only had access to golden syrup, oats, sugar and flour, and managed to invent the recipe for these delicious cookies.
-I decided to cook some to try to make a dent in the massive supply of rolled oats on board: we'd bought heaps in New Zealand because we'd thought that porridge would be the best breakfast idea on the boat, but I've thrown up so much of it that I'm simply not interested, and we've still got about ten huge bags of the stuff.
+The English know them as flapjacks, but the Aussie story is that the ANZAC soldiers at Gallipoli only had access to golden syrup, oats, sugar and flour, so they combined them to come up with these delicious cookies.
+I decided to cook some to try to make a dent in the massive supply of rolled oats we had on board; we'd bought loads of oats in New Zealand because we'd thought that porridge would be the best breakfast idea on the boat, but I've thrown up so much of it that I'm simply not interested any more, and we've still got about ten huge bags of the stuff.
 One day I'll discover something that requires mountains of rolled oats, but until then it's acting as padding for all the cans so they don't rattle in the night.
-Damn fine cookies, though.
+They were damn fine cookies, though.

 Marvellous.